mevers/allhomes/README.md

 ### Allhomes localities

 The Allhomes API distinguishes between different types of "localities"; in increasing level of granularity there are: state > region > district > division > street > address.
+Regions seem to coincide with Statistical Regions (SRs)

 ### Allhomes past sales data